HeathWallace/coinface/README.md

 ## Style guide

-ESLint is used to check code style; see Tests above.
+Prettier & ESLint are used to control code style.
+For Atom, using [prettier-atom](https://atom.io/packages/prettier-atom) with "Automatically format on save" and "ESLint integration" enabled is recommended.

+If you prefer not to auto-format on save, `npm run format` is available.

 ## Licensing